joaonsantos/react-boilerplate/README.md

 It includes style and file loaders as well as a js bundler.
 It also supports hot-reload in development mode.

+### Support for React 17

+This setup does not support react 17 until https://github.com/webpack/webpack-dev-server/pull/2828 is merged.

 ### Available Scripts

 In the project directory, you can run: